Spinal stenosis explanation will tell you how your back can cause tingling, pain and weakness in your arms and legs.

 For example a reflex in the lower leg may diminish on flexing the neck, whereas extension of the cervical spine may affect the arms, cause nerve pain and tingling.

-However, in the lumbar spine, flexion usually relieves the symptoms in the back and legs, and again it is extension that increases the pain and tingling in the lower limbs and back.
+However in the lumbar spine, bending forwards usually relieves the symptoms in the back and legs; and again it is extension that increases the pain and tingling in the lower limbs.

 Hyaline cartilage is the most important page at chiropractic help;